MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **visibility_toggle** - indicates if the user is turning on or off a given calendar to help us detect issues related to showing or hiding calendars

+#### FREiOS

+The event is triggered when Office apps on iOS are launched for the first time.
+The data is used to monitor the health of our applications’ First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- None

 #### IpcCreateRepublishingLicense

 Collected when a user attempts to open an IRM protected doc or apply IRM protections.
 It contains the information needed to be able to properly investigate and diagnose issues that happen when the IpcCreateRepublishingLicense API call is made.